-9.1.4 STATUS\AP Page CONNECTED STATIONS Section
+9.1.4 STATUS_AP Page CONNECTED STATIONS Section

-MAC Address Lists the MAC addresses of the connected stations Signal Strength Lists the RSSI values of the connected stations Tx Rate will show the transmit radio connection rate TX CCQ Client Connection Quality.
+MAC Address Lists the MAC addresses of the connected stations Signal Strength Lists the RSSI values of the connected stations Tx Rate Displays the transmit radio connection rate Tx CCQ Client Connection Quality.
 Given in % and provide the radio connection quality with the connected AP with 100% being the best.
-Channel Width Channel width the radio connection is using.
+Channel Width The channel width that the radio connection is using.
 This is automatically determined based on the radio connection quality when 20/40M channel bandwidth is selected on the WIRELESS SETTINGS page.
 Possible connections that may be displayed are listed below starting with the best/fastest connection HT40+ HT40 HT40- HT20 HT10